instructian/art3870/topics.md

 #### week7  -  11/1/2016 - 11/3/2016

-> 11/3/2015 - CSS Animation - sprites - bring sprite image strip,  what is JQuery and how do we use it?
-Pinterest for Long Scrolling Site How to trigger animations using javascript and JQuery 11/5/2015 - Lab 4 - Quotes Gallery, Personal Portfolio
+><br>CSS Animation - sprites - bring sprite image strip,  what is JQuery and how do we use it?
+><br>Pinterest for Long Scrolling Site How to trigger animations using javascript and JQuery
+><br>Lab 4 - Quotes Gallery, Personal Portfolio

 #### week8  -  11/8/2016 - 11/10/2016